veryFreeman/simulation-bras-robot-2D/README.md

 the eel librairy is used to expose some funtions including simualtion functions. there are two main file, the index.html wich is the login page and the _ index _.html wich is the simulation interface.

-you should init electronJS project in ./web project running npm install command
+you should init electronJS project in ./web project running _npm install_ command

+to launch the app, type _python main.py_ in the main folder.
+Wait for the server to start then type _npm start_ in the ./web folder